akazukin5151/train-passenger-distribution/README.md

 It assumes that the biggest/only factor in the spatial distribution of passengers is the location of "stairs" (stairs and escalators) on station platforms.

-A random normal distribution is generated for every "stair" location, plus a smaller random uniform distribution.
+A random beta distribution is generated for every "stair" location, plus a smaller random uniform distribution.
 This is added up for every station cumulatively.
 Origin-destination data is used to model passengers alighting the train cumulatively.

+The beta distribution is used because it is more appropriate to model proportions (which is bounded between 0-1 exclusive).
+For values exactly at 0 and 1, it turns it into 0.01 and 0.99 for the beta distribution.

 ![out](examples/out.png)